AmazingApps/Amazing-Windows-Apps/README.md

 There is a blacklist at the end of the book containing apps that violate users' rights, security and privacy severely.
 These apps are to be avoided.

 This project is licensed under GNU GPL v2.0.
 If you need to quote the contents of this book, you must add a notice including the homepage of the project: [GitBook address](https://www.gitbook.com/book/amazing-apps/windows-apps-that-amaze-us/details).
-You are NOT allowed to make a profit with any contents in this repository without permission.

 Click [here](https://www.gitbook.com/read/book/amazing-apps/organization-wiki) for more details; Or maybe check out [our roadmap](https://github.com/AmazingApps/Amazing-Windows-Apps/issues?utf8=✓&q=label%3Aaccepted) or [what we have done](https://github.com/AmazingApps/Amazing-Windows-Apps/issues?utf8=✓&q=label%3Adone).